Triple Net (NNN) Real Estate Investing Explained

 While there are several benefits to investing in Triple Net (NNN) properties, there are also some potential drawbacks that investors should be aware of.
 We take a look at the pros and cons of both below.

-Pros of Triple Net (NNN) Real Estate Investing
+Pros of Triple Net (NNN) Investing

-1. Passive Income: One of the main advantages of triple net (NNN) real estate investing is the ability to generate a steady stream of passive income.
+1. Passive Income – One of the main advantages of triple net (NNN) real estate investing is the ability to generate a steady stream of passive income.
 As the owner of a fully leased and managed property, investors can collect rent without the need for active management or property ownership responsibilities.

-3. Long-Term Leases: Triple net leases often have longer lease terms than other types of commercial leases, providing a stable, consistent source of income for the investor.
+3. Long-Term Leases – Triple net leases often have longer lease terms than other types of commercial leases, providing a stable, consistent source of income for the investor.

-Cons of Triple Net (NNN) Real Estate Investing
+Cons of Triple Net (NNN) Investing

-3. Market Risk: Triple net real estate investing can be impacted by changes in the market or industry that could impact the tenant’s ability to pay rent or renew the lease.
+3. Market Risk – Triple net real estate investing can be impacted by changes in the market or industry that could impact the tenant’s ability to pay rent or renew the lease.
 Investors should evaluate the tenant’s financial standing and the potential for market or industry changes before investing.

-More Types of Rental Real Estate Investments
+More Rental Real Estate Investments

 Disclaimer: The information provided on this website does not, and is not intended to, constitute financial advice.
 As such, all information, content, and materials available on this site are for general informational purposes only.
 Please review our Editorial Standards for more info.